Helicopter Transport

 The aircraft can be reconfigured with specialized newborn transport isolettes, intra-aortic and ventricular assist devices, tandem hearts, and ECMO (extracorporeal membrane oxygenation) for patients needing cardiopulmonary bypass.

-LifeFlight’s helicopters are operated and maintained by LifeFlight Aviation Services, a wholly-owned subsidiary of LifeFlight.
-LifeFlight Aviation Services is an approved FAA Part 135 Air Carrier Certificate 5L0A257Q and employs our full-time professional pilots and aviation maintenance technicians.
+LifeFlight’s aircraft are operated and maintained by LifeFlight Aviation Services, a wholly-owned subsidiary of LifeFlight.
+LifeFlight Aviation Services is a FAA Part 135 Air Carrier and employs our professional pilots and aviation maintenance technicians.

 Stay Connected.